About

 decrease food waste in the Hudson Valley

-grow & gather foods which are ideally: organic, fresh, local, nutritious, medicinal, no/low-packaging, healthy (i.e. low/no sugar, chemically processed foods)
+harvest & gather foods which meet as many of these as possible: organic, fresh, local, nutritious, medicinal, no/low-packaging, healthy (i.e. low/no sugar, chemically processed foods)

-introduce & incorporate lesser-known, wild & abundant foods into our diets
+introduce & incorporate wild, seasonally appropriate & less popularly known foods into our diets

 reduce our dependence on food from grocery stores or pantries